 You should know your Apple ID and password.

 Steps to follow:

-- After successful login, click on Find iPhone.
+After successful login, click on Find My.
 Enter your Apple ID password again to sign in.

 Method 4: Reset your iPad without a password via Recovery Mode